mauriciomm7/mauriciomm7.github.io/_pages/publication.md

 ---
 ### Peer Reviewed

 Mandujano Manriquez, M and Pavone, T. 2023.
-"Follow the Leader The European Commission, the European Court of Justice, and the EU's Rule of Law Revolution" Forthcoming in Journal of European Public Policy.
+"Follow the Leader The European Commission, the European Court of Justice, and the EU's Rule of Law Revolution" In Journal of European Public Policy.
+[Article](https://doi.org/10.1080/13501763.2024.2336125) [Supplementary](https://www.tandfonline.com/doi/suppl/10.1080/13501763.2024.2336125?scroll=top) [Replication Data]()

 ### Working Papers